dev-abin/pdf-chatbot/README.md

 ## Overview

-**PDFQuery** is a FastAPI-based application that allows users to upload PDF documents, convert their content into vector embeddings using **ChromaDB**, and query the documents through a conversational chatbot powered by **Ollama LLM**.
-The chatbot uses **LangChain’s ConversationalRetrievalChain**, and if the answer cannot be found from the uploaded PDFs, it intelligently falls back to a **Wikipedia Agent** using LangChain tools to fetch answers from Wikipedia.
+**PDFQuery** is an AI-powered chatbot app that lets you upload PDF documents, turn their content into vector embeddings using ChromaDB, and ask questions in natural language through a conversational interface.

-A user-friendly **Streamlit UI** is also included for easy interaction.
+Built with FastAPI and Streamlit, it uses LangChain's ConversationalRetrievalChain powered by Ollama LLM to give smart, context-aware answers from your uploaded files.
+If the answer isn't found in your documents, it automatically falls back to a Wikipedia-powered agent to bring in relevant external knowledge.

 ---